-This tumour is given a nodal stage between N0 and N3 based on the number of lymph nodes that contain cancer cells, the size of the largest tumour deposit, and the location of the lymph nodes with cancer cells.
+This tumour is given a nodal stage between 0 and 3 based on the number of lymph nodes that contain tumour cells, the size of the largest tumour deposit, and the location of the lymph nodes with tumour cells.

-Nasopharyngeal carcinoma is given an metastatic stage of 0 or 1 based on the presence of cancer cells at a distant site in the body (for example the lungs).
+Nasopharyngeal carcinoma is given a metastatic stage of 0 or 1 based on the presence of tumour cells at a distant site in the body (for example the lungs).
 The metastatic stage can only be assigned if tissue from a distant site is sent for pathological examination.
 Because this tissue is rarely present, the metastatic stage cannot be determined and is listed as MX.